songguo6/book/s6-guy-bydsource1.md

 ME:I am not sure I can get my head around this form factor.

+我：

 SE4:No,I can see that the description is woefully inadequate in your experience and language,but it will have to do.Suffice to say,the form they adapt is the most effective for existing in the environment inside these planets.

+4号源实体：

 ### The Planets

 ME:Do these planets revolve around a sun?

+我：

 SE4:There is no need to have a local gravitational anomaly to attract and burn energies to create light and heat or all the other energies that are created in the combustion process that is the function of a sun.

+4号源实体：

 ME:Why is this?

+我：

 SE:We simply don't have the need for suns in my environments because light and heat is not required to either illuminate the universe or provide fuel or energy for those areas of local density that can be classified as planets.What we do have are areas where some of the planets of similar composition cluster together.You may call these galaxies if you like,but we don't have solar systems.In essence,we simply do not have the low frequency level that results in your sort of universal creativity,such as suns with planets rotating around them with solar systems that cluster together and rotate around themselves or create cloud-like formations.In a universe where heat and light are not required to sustain life,there is no need for a fire to create it.

+源实体：

 ME:I have just had another image in my mind of the planet you described to me.It appears to be all dark blue in the area of the doughnut that I would call solid.Would this be water?

+我：

 SE4:No,these planets do not have water.Water is a by-product of one of the most common elements you have in your universe,hydrogen.It is not available in my environments because the level of physicality is higher in frequency which negates its existence.
 Remember that material elements are a result of low frequencies.The fundamental law with frequency(across all Source Entity environments)is that the higher up the frequencies you go,the less material elements exist,and the more energetic elements exist.

+4号源实体：

 ME:So what is the blue appearance if it is not water?

+我：

 SE4:It is the visible representation of the major energetic element that makes up the planet.

+4号源实体：

 ME:Are you suggesting that these planets are primarily made up of one element?

+我：

 SE4:In general,yes,but the planet in your image also has some other elements.Your own planet is currently very physical in nature.As a result,it is made up of many low frequency elements-more,in fact,than any other planet in your universe.

+4号源实体：

 The blue color is simply an emanation of that major element.It is also a product of the energies'response to being worked with by the entities that exist on and within its energies.

 ME:So those three entities you described make the planet the color it is.

+我：

 SE4:As I stated before,it is a product of the major element and its reaction to being used by the entities that work with it.

+4号源实体：

 ME:Does the color change as a result of the purity of the work the entities do with the planet?

+我：

 SE4:Only in the intensity of the color.You can tell the level of entity and planetary evolution by the intensity of the color of the major element of the planet.

+4号源实体：

 ME:I have just seen an image of agroup of planets,all glowing in brilliant colors.It is a beautiful sight.

+我：

 SE4:Yes,it is.That particular cluster of planets all have the same entities working with them in group harmony.They are evolving well,in both a planetary level and a group/individual entity level.I am pleased with them and their efforts.

+4号源实体：

 ME:I get the impression then that the planets are not solid in the sense that I know insomuch as the entities do not feel physical resistance when they work below the surface.

+我：

 SE4:No.There is what you call a surface tension that is at the interface between the surface of the planet and the inside part that is contained within the doughnut shape,and this is what some of the entities exist on.This is not to be confused with the crusty surface that your planet has.This is a relatively smooth surface and one that has little opportunity for other entities to exist on,such as trees or bushes.It does have other more mobile entities though,and these are entities created by those that exist in,on,or outside the planet's physicality but still within its energy field.

+4号源实体：

 ### Mobile Entities - Living Cities

 ME:Tell me a bit about the mobile creations that the entities create that use the surface of the planet.

+我：

 SE4:They create areas where they can work together in the manipulation of energies to further create what you might call biological forms.Biological is not the correct term,but the concept is the same.By this I mean that the entities they create are designed to be self- sustaining energetically.To enable them to be self-sustaining,they need to be able to roam the planet's surface,so to speak,seeking areas where the energies they use are at their prime.
 These entities are singular and collective.The collective ones are usually much larger in size.
 They are seen as the areas where this planet's entities work within to further interact with the energies of the planet.It is for this reason that they are mobile,for they need to move themselves to the next location that is required energetically to support the work of the higher entities.

+4号源实体：

 ME:I have just received an image,and I thank you for all these images.They help a lot in my understanding of whole areas of what I can only describe as buildings,moving together to the next location.Wait a minute.The number of these buildings-they are of all shapes and sizes- is massive.It must be as big as a city in earthly terms.

+我：

 SE4:If you were to draw a comparison,then you would need to say that they are bigger than your biggest city on Earth.That is a true city,not including suburbs.

+4号源实体：

 ME:Can I use the description "living city"here,for that's what it looks like to me?It's as if the entities that created the buildings within the city created living beings within which they exist within,work within,and work with whilst also nurturing them as their own,like they are their children.

+我：

 SE4:They are their children to some extent,for they have created them.In doing so,they learn all about creation for a purpose and the responsibility of creation.Creation to achieve a purpose is one of the most powerful methods of achieving evolutionary progression.In this instance,the reason for creating the buildings and the resulting size of city is to harness and contain the energies that are being worked with.As each of the energies is refined to the point of requirement and usefulness,it is allowed to be mixed or exposed to the energetic products of another group of entities in another building.When the desired outcome of this larger mixing or manipulation of differing energy products is achieved,then that product is allowed to mix or be part of the product of other mixed or simultaneously exposed energies.
 This expansion is allowed to continue until all the buildings in the city are involved in creating one complex entity that is created for a larger purpose-that purpose being the final prerequisite for the development of a large,living,energetic organism.

+4号源实体：

 ME:And these large living cities move around the planet's surface to link up with the various energies that surround or are part of the planet's function.

+我：

 SE4:That's right.

+4号源实体：

 ME:So what is the overall role of these cities?

+我：

 SE4:They are used as guinea pigs by the creating entities to understand how to create life other than them.I will elaborate.The most important part of an entity's existence is the experience of creation,especially creation of things that have autonomy from the creator.This is true creativity.My entities work with the creation of structures to house certain energies.These are linked together to create interdependence of the structures and the energies they house.Together they create an entity in its own right,which if created correctly,is capable of continued existence through its own re-creation.During its existence it has to perform certain tasks which results in it gaining experience and ultimately mastery of these tasks.Interaction between the cities is also encouraged.It is the husbandry of these creations that gives my entities experience and evolution.

+4号源实体：

 ME:So my question on civilization is pretty meaningless then-because to work together on such projects requires the high level of interaction that is only possible with highly civilized entities.

+我：

 SE4:Correct.When you get to that level of civilization,everyone works in a naturally high state of harmony for the benefit of everyone with all working towards the end goal.Nobody is in it for itself,for all benefit equally.

+4号源实体：

 ME:So is that it?Is that all that this version of entities do-just work together to create larger autonomous entities?

+我：

 SE4:By and large,yes.Existence is not as complicated in my environment as it is in yours.Do not get me wrong though.The work that they do is not simple,for it is both a complicated and honorable task in itself.What I mean by your environment being more complicated is that you all operate in separation from each other,and,as a result,you do not work together in harmony.My entities are both separate and joined,and,as a result,they know what their roles are and the level of excellence they have to achieve to make the task they work on successful.

+4号源实体：

 In terms of them being civilized,in their collective harmony,they achieve civilized function by being in harmony,for they work for the good of each other and the projects they work on.The infrastructure that you have for communication,transportation,and manufacturing that creates wealth allows further creation to support that infrastructure, and the individual is,therefore,not necessary.

 ME:Hold on.I thought you said that they have cities,though?Surely you need infrastructure to support cities?

+我：

 SE4:YOU called them cities,not I.Although cities are a reasonable description of them,they are not born out of the same need for localized trade and accommodation that yours are.
 They are born out of the need to create,experiment,and evolve so the need for personal properties,such as houses,cars,and trinkets are not required.I can see you frowning so I will explain a little more.Transportation is not needed because they stay within the group that is creating and controlling the project they are working on.Should they need to move from one place to another,they either move the whole city or use the energy lines on the surface of the planet to move.Personal energy is gained by aligning their own energies to those of the planet they are localized to,which,again,for those entities that are on the surface of the planet,is via the energy lines.

+4号源实体：

 ### Inside the Planet

 ME:What about those entities who are inside or under the planet's surface?

+我：

 SE:They have similar tasks as those on the surface,but they use subtly different energies.
 Remember how I described their difference in form to you?

+源实体：

 ME:Yes I do.They appeared to be similar in the doughnut's void and on the surface but different when inside or under the surface.

+我：

 SE4:Yes,that is correct,but don't forget that they can translate from one form to another relative to the planetary area where they are working.This generally happens at the start or end of a project although some do change mid-project,but this is only when an entity's skills are needed to be updated/upgraded to help in its project.An entity can only get those skills from a period of existence either in the void or below the surface or vice versa.

+4号源实体：

 ME:When I log into your universal environments,I see lots and lots of these doughnut-shaped planets.Do you have other shapes,and what is the shape relative to?

+我：

 SE4:There are other shapes,but they are not what you would recognize as a physical shape that could be attributed to a planet.

+4号源实体：

 ME:Wow!I have just received an image of a spiky ball-type shape.You can't be serious in suggesting that this is a bona fide shape for a planet in your environments?!

+我：

 SE4:Ha,ha,ha!You really are a stick in the mud.The shape of a planet or point of physicality for existence with-on or with-in does not need to be spherical like it is in your physical universe.Wait,I need to scan your memory that is that part of you in your real environment of energy.Ah yes,I see where the preconception is.It is based upon the standard form that is available to you in both your current physical environment that is in communication with me and that part of you that is energetic.You all naturally assume the sphere because it is both comfortable and makes the best use of your surface tension energies.Because your energies naturally form into the shape of a sphere,you naturally but incorrectly think that this is a universal standard that is used throughout the Origin's space and is also a dictate or universal law of physicality for the Source Entities as well.It may well be in your Source Entity's multiverses,but it isn't in mine-hence the shapes that you are seeing in your mind's eye.Don't forget that the physicality in my environments is nowhere near the same as what you are experiencing right now.

+4号源实体：

 So,to answer your last question,yes,that shape is a bona fide shape for a planet in my environment;therefore,I have shapes other than the doughnut-shaped planet that we have been talking about.